Image streaming increased my creativity and unlocked my inner genius.

 One Is Better Than Zero

-To concentrate on getting better PR ideas, I stopped listening to what my colleagues were saying, and after one hour of blocking out the chatter, then — maybe! — I could come up with at least one usable idea.
+To concentrate on getting better PR ideas, I stopped listening to what my colleagues were saying, and after one hour of blocking out the chatter, then — perhaps — I could come up with at least one usable idea.

 One is better than zero, at least.